AI Transformation Is Failing to Deliver Profitable Growth—and It’s a Leadership Problem

 The third pattern is the quiet killer: even when pilots work, they don’t scale.
 They stay trapped in silos.
 They never become part of the enterprise's operating rhythm or core business.
 There is no shared architecture, no clear ownership, no talent plan, and no governance.
 AI becomes “innovation,” which is another way of saying “optional.”
 Never hitting a P&L for impact.

 The patterns of leadership AI blindspots are why I keep saying the same thing: AI is not an IT project.
 It is the CEO and Board's responsibility.
 If leadership doesn’t own it, it won’t compound.
-It will fragment.
+It will dilute your priorities and investments.

 It's not a technology issue.
 It's leadership not keeping up with reality.

-Here is the deeper issue and the brutal truth.
-Leaders are trying to use AI to optimize for a world that no longer exists.
+Here is the deeper issue and the honest truth. most leaders are trying to use AI to optimize for a world that no longer exists.
 The world they know.
 What was instead of what will be.
 Leading to the worst failure: irrelevance.
 Nothing good happens when your customer no longer cares about you.
 Past glory is not going to save you.
 Just see what happened to Kodak and Nokia with that approach.

 The traditional management theories and strategy frameworks were built for a past time when change was slower than planning cycles.
 In the AI economy, reality updates faster than your annual strategy deck.
 If your decision-making system cannot sense change early, choose decisively, and adapt quickly, then you don’t have a winning strategy.
 You have a story about the past.